CartWebApp/tourism-website-voyager/README.md

 <!-- Content Project Requirements -->
 <h2>Project Requirements • Content :</h2>

-<p> • A <i>‘Home’</i> page that is visually appealing and features content sections that use images and text to introduce and link to the other ㅤㅤㅤㅤㅤpages of your website.</p>
+<p> • A <i>‘Home’</i> page that is visually appealing and features content sections that use images and text to introduce and link to the other pages of your website.</p>

 <p> • A <i>‘Destinations’</i> page featuring an overview of each country your travel agency offers packages to.</p>

 <p>• Each destination should feature at least 3 pages:</p>

-<p>  ∙ An <i>‘About’</i> (e.g. About Fiji) page featuring the location, demographics, exports, major cities and natural locations, cultural overview, ㅤㅤㅤㅤㅤand a brief history of the country.</p>
+<p>  ∙ An <i>‘About’</i> (e.g. About Fiji) page featuring the location, demographics, exports, major cities and natural locations, cultural overview, and a brief history of the country.</p>

-<p>  ∙ A <i>‘Discover’</i> (e.g. Discover Fiji) page featuring the cultural traditions, associated locales, and other notable tourist destinations and ㅤㅤㅤㅤㅤactivities.</p>
+<p>  ∙ A <i>‘Discover’</i> (e.g. Discover Fiji) page featuring the cultural traditions, associated locales, and other notable tourist destinations and activities.</p>

 <p>  ∙ A <i>‘Visit’</i> (e.g. Visit Fiji) page detailing the travel options to the country, lodging options (especially anything culturally or historically ㅤㅤㅤㅤㅤsignificant), and in-country transportation options.</p>